 Ironically enough, she is also doing what her own mother did to her (though Nicole had it much worse).

 Why was Gumball so caring towards Kenneth in "The Microwave", even though he was a repulsive monster?
 Because he was an ugly baby!
 He knew exactly what it felt like to be ridiculed for being born odd-looking, and so he wanted to keep Kenneth from experiencing the same thing.

 Or, that could be the way that parents always see their babies as beautiful because they're their babies, no matter what they look like.

 In "The Flower" during one of Gumball's tirades about Leslie he calls him a "Self Pollinator."
-If you know anything about repdouction in flowers and plants, he basically just called Leslie a jack-off.
+If you know anything about reproduction in flowers and plants, he basically just called Leslie a jack- (or jerk-) off.

 When Darwin completely owns Gumball in an exhaling contest by releasing a constant, endless stream of air, why wouldn't he need to stop exhaling?
 He's a fish!
 The air was just continually flowing through his gills, so he would only need to breathe normally to continue breathing out.

 In "The Club", the Wattersons have the Rejects' Club tied up at the back of their car for their scheme against Gumbal and are contemplating what to do to them: tell on their parents, spray them in honey and leave them at the zoo, or strip them naked and leave them at the mall, the club members, who are tied up and silenced, happily agree to the last one.
 It becomes fairly evident they realized this was as close to non-punishment as possible since they're mostly undressed to begin with.